Synthetic phonics: Australia

-Dr Jennifer Buckingham, Senior Research Fellow, Centre for Independent Studies, AU published a research brief in June 2018 explaining Systematic Synthetic Phonics and the evidence supporting it.
+Dr. Jennifer Buckingham published a research brief in June 2018 explaining Systematic Synthetic Phonics and the evidence supporting it.

 As of October 5, 2018, The State Government of Victoria, Australia, publishes a website containing a comprehensive Literacy Teaching Toolkit including Effective Reading Instruction, Phonics, and Sample Phonics Lessons.
 It contains elements of synthetic phonics, analytic phonics, and analogy phonics.

 Canada

 In Canada, public education is the responsibility of the Provincial and Territorial governments.
 There is no evidence that systematic phonics (including synthetic phonics) has been specifically adopted by any of these jurisdictions.

 On the one hand, the curriculum of all of the Canadian provinces include some of the following: phonics, phonological awareness, segmenting and blending, decoding, phonemic awareness, graphophonic cues, and letter-sound relationships.

 On the other hand, some of the practices of whole language are evident, such as: "use language prediction skills to identify unknown words"; "using three cueing systems: meaning, structure, and visual"; "reading on, omitting words, rereading and making substitutions"; "predict on the basis of what makes sense"; and "a wide variety of sight words".

 Yet, systematic phonics and synthetic phonics received attention in the following publications: